jryans/debug-info-consistency-concrete-artifact/data/git/program-no-inline/clang/18/O1/divergences/t0001-init/default/divergences.md

     CF: make_trie_node at path.c:168:26
     CT: xcalloc at wrapper.c:143:0
     CF: xcalloc at wrapper.c:149:2
-    CT: xmalloc at wrapper.c:71:0
-    CF: xmalloc at wrapper.c:72:9
-    CT: do_xmalloc at wrapper.c:46:0
-    CF: do_xmalloc at wrapper.c:49:6
     CT: memory_limit_check at wrapper.c:18:0
     RF: memory_limit_check at wrapper.c:35:1
-    CF: do_xmalloc at wrapper.c:51:8
-    CT: Jump to external code
-    CF: Jump to external code
-    CT: External code
-    RF: Jump to external code
-    RF: do_xmalloc at wrapper.c:68:1
-    RF: xmalloc at wrapper.c:0:0
-    CF: add_to_trie at path.c:204:3
-    CT: Jump to external code
-    CF: Jump to external code
-    CT: External code
-    RF: Jump to external code
-    CF: add_to_trie at path.c:208:22
-    CT: xstrndup at wrapper.c:113:0
-    [...14 more events...]
-  Occurrences: 1

-Uncategorised
-  Events:
-    CT: add_to_trie at path.c:183:0
-    CF: add_to_trie at path.c:230:12
-    CT: make_trie_node at path.c:167:0
-    CF: make_trie_node at path.c:168:26
-    CT: xcalloc at wrapper.c:143:0
-    CF: xcalloc at wrapper.c:149:2
-    CT: make_trie_node at path.c:167:0
-    CF: make_trie_node at path.c:168:26
-    CT: xcalloc at wrapper.c:143:0
-    CF: xcalloc at wrapper.c:149:2
-    CT: memory_limit_check at wrapper.c:18:0
-    RF: memory_limit_check at wrapper.c:35:1
     CF: xcalloc at wrapper.c:150:8
-    CT: Jump to external code
+    CT: Jump to external code for _calloc
-    CF: Jump to external code
+    CF: Jump to external code for _calloc
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _calloc
     RF: xcalloc at wrapper.c:155:2
     CF: make_trie_node at path.c:169:18
-    CT: Jump to external code
+    CT: Jump to external code for _strlen
-    CF: Jump to external code
+    CF: Jump to external code for _strlen
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _strlen
     CF: make_trie_node at path.c:171:24
     CT: xmalloc at wrapper.c:71:0
     CF: xmalloc at wrapper.c:72:9
     CT: do_xmalloc at wrapper.c:46:0
     CF: do_xmalloc at wrapper.c:49:6
+    CT: memory_limit_check at wrapper.c:18:0
+    RF: memory_limit_check at wrapper.c:35:1
+    [...40 more events...]
-  Occurrences: 5
+  Occurrences: 2

 Uncategorised
   Events:
+    CT: add_to_trie at path.c:183:0
+    CF: add_to_trie at path.c:228:11
     CT: add_to_trie at path.c:183:0
     CF: add_to_trie at path.c:230:12
     CT: make_trie_node at path.c:167:0